falkr/ttm4115/pages/unit-use-cases.md

 For your system, you also need to deliver the tabular specification of the use cases, like the one in **Fig. 8-3** on page 150.
 Each table should fit on one A4 page.

+* Start outlining all three tables.
-* Start outlining the tables, and review if your use case really is at sea-level.
+  * Review if your use case really is at sea-level.
+* Finish the use case tables.
+Ideally, these will be close to the ones you submit into T1.

 # Checklist